forestcaver/Jinx/README.md

 Eurorack 0603 triple S&amp;H in 4hp (based on the S&H section of Mutable Instruments Kinks module)

-Please note - I havent used this BOM in the spreadsheet to build a module (I had all the parts as spares!) - it's provided to help - but please check it first!

-NOTE - it's fine to use ceramic caps instead of the tantalums!
+I have deleted the BoM which contained Mouser part numbers etc. as, despite requests here, I was receiveing far too many requests for part substitutions and advice on the BoM and build.
+Apologies to those who found it useful, but you can generate one from Eagle.

-Please note - pcbs and panels are being sold by other people - I have no connection, financial or otherwise, to anyone selling pcbs and panels, hence I feel no commercial obligation to offer build support!
+**** Please note - pcbs and panels are being sold by other people - I have no connection, financial or otherwise, to anyone selling pcbs and panels, hence I feel no commercial obligation to offer build support!
 I am just freely offering up these designs!
-Enjoy!
+Enjoy! ****

 cc-by-sa-3.0